medavox/Skeleton-Bones/README.md

 # View Bone Attributes
 </div>

-The following are bone properties that can be access through any View.
-Some of these will not work when set from an independent BoneDrawable since they are meant only for virtually dependent bones within a Skeleton ViewGroup.
-For more information feel free to consult the Bone document.
+The following are bone properties that can be accessed through any View.
+Some of these will not work when set from an independent BoneDrawable, since they are meant only for virtually dependent bones within a Skeleton ViewGroup.
+For more information, consult the Bone document.
 See [**Skeleton Bones**](./docs/elements/SKELETON_BONE.md)
 <br/>

 <div align="center">